'It's Like Panic Buying': Demand For Backyard Pools Pushes Wait Until Next Summer

 BOSTON (CBS) – Doesn’t a pool in your backyard sound nice right about now, as the weather is finally heating up?
 Well, if it sounds good now, it will sound even better next summer, because that’s about how long it will take to get it done.

 In-ground pool builders are in such demand, you can order the work today, pick a style, and put a down payment in their hands, but work won’t start until next year.
-They’re that backlogged and the demand is through the roof.READ MORE: Mikayla Miller's Death In Hopkinton Ruled A Suicide By Medical Examiner
+They’re that backlogged and the demand is through the roof.READ MORE: Man Seriously Injured After Being Hit By Tractor-Trailer In Waltham

 “It’s like panic buying on pools,” says Katie Lenihan of Aquaknot Pools in Weymouth.
 “That is just not the way to buy a pool to begin with.”